Updated: August 15, 2023

 Free Acoustic Advice Forms

-If you are addressing more complex noise issues, several leading acoustics-related websites have Free Advice Forms that will provide expert feedback and suggestions based on your unique situation.
+If you are addressing more complex noise issues, several leading acoustics-related websites have Free Advice Forms that will provide expert feedback and suggestions based on your unique situation and needs.

 Acoustical Room Calculators

 If you are leaning towards adding acoustic panels to a room, these two calculators will give you a quick overview of the likely number, size and cost of the panels adequate for a given room size.

 Acoustimac has a quick and easy Acoustical Room Calculator to estimate the number of acoustic panels and sizes for rooms with ceilings of 13 feet or lower.

 Audimute’s Acoustic Panel Room Calculator provides min and max panel recommendations across three treatment scenarios:

 - High-Intensity Treatments (e.g. recording studios and home theaters)

 - Light Treatments (e.g. living rooms)

 GIK Acoustics has a free Room Acoustic Visualizer tool that allows you to create a 3D rendering of the space you are optimizing, with the ability to place GIK Acoustics products inside.
 If you plan to save or share your plans, you will need to create a free login account.
 The tool has several templates to start your design with, as well as several training videos to help you quickly get familiar with key features.